 “Single Order Generic Ethernet Access”.
 SOGEA is a broadband service that uses the existing copper network for the final connection into the property but removes the traditional phone line element.
 It provides internet access without a separate telephone service, making it suitable for digital telecare use where FTTP isn’t yet available.

 No. We strongly recommend a dedicated broadband connection for any digital solution (in the same way as you would use a dedicated phone line for analogue alarms).
-The broadband supply should also be from a reputable supplier such as BT Business, and backed up with a 4G router (e.g. CSL router).
+The broadband supply should also be from a reputable supplier such as BT Business, and backed up with a 4G router where needed.

 More detail about each of these options is shown in the visuals below: